gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 Private content, whether dynamic or static, is another solution and is well documented in Gatsby's [authentication tutorial](/docs/authentication-tutorial/#security-notice).

 **TL;DR:** Authenticate users using JSON Web Tokens(JWTs) and dynamically render pages only to authorized users.
 Any API calls that need to be made in order to fetch content can use the user's JWT and be verified by the API.
-If you need to access a third party API, any API Keys can be stored securely by your API which is securely authenticated to using the JWT.
+If you need to access a third party API, any API keys can be stored securely by your API which is securely authenticated to using the JWT.

 This is pretty much the base of the "JAMstack" and allows for private content in client-side sites.
-Requiring user authentication will cover all use cases involving private data and will also help in situations where data is read publicly but written by authenticated users (e.g. CMS backend or comments section).
+Requiring user authentication will cover all use cases involving private data and will also help in situations where data is read publicly but written by authenticated users (e.g. CMS backend or a comments section).

 ### Public Dynamic Content

 This should be easy right?
 It is public content after all.
 But, if you need anonymous users to be able to both read and write this data, you should be concerned.
 Content read publicly, but written privately, was covered in the previous section.
 Admittedly, public reading and writing of content is less common.

 Medium's "clap" feature, up-voting on Hacker News or Reddit, liking something on Facebook or Twitter; these interactions all require authentication.
-Even public APIs like GitHub's require authentication, even sites like Wikipedia; even if anyone in the world can create an account and access these tools.
+Even public APIs like GitHub's and sites like Wikipedia require authentication; even if anyone in the world can create an account and access these tools.

 Why address this scenario?
 Two reasons: